WeihanLi/WeihanLi.DataProtection/README.md

 ## ParamsProtection

-`ParamsProtection` is designed to protect the response specific param info for asp.net core web api projects.
+`ParamsProtection` is designed to protect the response specific param info for asp.net core web api projects, and it can be used for anti-network-spider.

 ### GetStarted